MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-833-database-engine-error.md

 ### Practical examples from SQL Server Support

 The following examples have been handled by SQL Server Support and Windows Escalation Support.
-These examples are intended to provide a frame of reference and help set your expectations about stalled and stuck I/O situations and about how a system may be affected or may respond.
+These examples are intended to provide a frame of reference and help set your expectations about stalled and stuck I/O situations.
+They also provide a framework for understanding how a system may be affected or may respond.
 No specific hardware or set of drivers pose any specific risk or increased risk over another.
 All systems are the same in this respect.

 **Example 1: A log write that is stuck for 45 seconds**